 I have a soft spot in my heart for the Rosengarten Nature Park.
 I spent a great week adventuring there with my friends.
 There’s a lot to see and do there including via ferrata Passo Santner and via ferrata Sentiero Massimiliano or the fantastic hike to Vajolet towers!

-The bottom of the cable car is in Malga Ciapella only 30-minute drive away from Canazei.
+The bottom of the cable car is in Malga Ciapella only a 30-minute drive away from Canazei.

 Hotel recommendations in Val di Fassa